-border will also be assigned to border n as control counties.
-Time-varying origin controls and an origin-destination pair fixed effect are included.
-A newspaper-by-destination state-by-year fixed effect is also included, making this a comparison of flows to the same destination among counties along the same market border.
+The outcome is the same as above.
+Articles is the number of articles in newspaper n in year t about fracking in state S (in units of ten).
+InMarket is an indicator that equals one if the origin county o is in the market of newspaper n.
+To be specific n uniquely identifies each newspaper and the corresponding market border.
+Counties that do not receive newspaper n but are on the other side of the market border will also be assigned to border n as control counties.
+Time-varying origin controls and origin-destination pair fixed effects are included.
+Newspaper-by-destination state-by-year fixed effects are also included, making this a comparison of flows to the same destination among counties along the same market border.
 Because I am making a pairwise cross-border comparison, I include every county pair along a newspaper market border, meaning a county-year observation may appear multiple times if it borders several counties across the market border.

 The identifying assumption is that counties on either side of the newspaper's market border would evolve similarly, but for the news coverage about fracking.
-Because counties are being compared to other local counties, similar preferences and propensities among these neighboring counties captured in ν{oSt} will be differenced out.32 This will identify the causal effect of news coverage as long as propensities to migrate to fracking during booms is similar within the county pair.
+Because counties are compared to other local counties, similar preferences and propensities among these neighboring counties captured in ν{oSt} will be differenced out.34 This will identify the causal effect of news coverage as long as propensities to migrate to fracking during booms are similar within the county pair.